freifunk-kiel/ffki-packages/README.md

 This package Replaces the standard gluon-package `gluon-config-mode-contact-info`

+### gluon-config-mode-ppa

+Adds a link to the Picopeering Agreement]() and a checkbox, that will be stored in

+    gluon-node-info.@owner[0].ppa='1'

+This is optional, so the config mode can still be saved if the checkbox is unchecked.

 ### gluon-config-mode-hostname-no-pretty

 Adds an extra condition, that the nodes hostname must be of the LUA type "hostname".